Shopping Cart

 In the Islamic period, when Iranian arts reached their peak, Persian tiles entered new styles.
 When we reach the Safavid period, due to the emphasis on decorations in architecture, we are faced with unique decorations of buildings with tiles, Like the decorated mosques of Isfahan, which make every viewer’s eye stare at itself.
 In the following, we will briefly examine the types of Persian tiles to get to know them better.

-Persian tiles
+Persian ceramics

-Persian tiles
+Persian ceramics

 Types of Persian tiles designs